Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 There was a snap, a flash and an alarmed squeak from under the third rack.
 Andow grabbed Patel’s heel and hauled her out from under there sharpish as the cap bank flashed and raged some more before the surge protectors finally got their act together and shut off the circuit.

-“You okay?”
+"You okay?"

 She lay on her dolly cart for a second, clutching her multimeter to her chest wide-eyed and hyperventilating, but managed to find a nod from somewhere.
-“Y-yes chief.
-Er… Rack three, box J-seven isn’t safe.”
+"Y-yes chief.
+Er… Rack three, box J-seven isn’t safe."

 The shocked mood among the team evaporated with a minor laugh, which Andow led.
-“Thank you, hooky.” he said, drily, then turned to Evans.
-“Get our girl a cuppa, Abie.”
+"Thank you, hooky." he said, drily, then turned to Evans.
+"Get our girl a cuppa, Abie."

 Patel sat up and shook herself off.
 Being petite and slender meant she always got the jobs which involved somebody wriggling into a tight space, a role she normally seemed perfectly happy with.
 Still, nobody could fail to be unsettled by having a megafarad capacitor spark angrily a few inches in front of their nose.